alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

     </div>
 </div>

-When applying this “dual PCA” to gene expression matrix as formulated above, The SVD provides the best low rank approximation of cell-cell covariance matrix by select the Top $$k$$ singular value and the vectors.
+When applying this “dual PCA” to the gene expression matrix as formulated above, The SVD provides the best low rank approximation of cell-cell covariance matrix by select the Top $$k$$ singular value and the vectors.

 <hr>
 And $$Z = U_{1:n, 1:k}\Sigma_{1:k} $$ will be the embedding, which is the same as what we derived in PCA.